By Marcin Wojtyczka

 Lay ahull

-If things get really bad, the last resort might be lying ahull: drop all the sails, fix tiller to leeward and lock oneself inside the boat, allowing the boat to drift, completely at the mercy of the storm.
-The ride will not be comfortable and the boat may not make it, but it is an option when there are no others left.
-Modern boats will often lie abeam big seas and this is a vulnerable position.
-This option is effectively giving up, so you must choose it only as a last resort.
+If things get very bad, the last resort might be lying ahull: drop all the sails, fix the tiller to leeward and lock oneself inside the boat, allowing the boat to drift, completely at the mercy of the storm.
+The ride will not be comfortable, and the boat may not make it, but it is an option when there are no others left.
+This technique is best suited to heavy displacement yachts with excellent stability characteristics.
+Light, modern boats will often lie abeam big seas which are very prone to roll.
+Damage to the boat is likely.
+Of the three boats that lay ahull during the infamous Queen’s Birthday Storm, only one, a catamaran, remained upright.
+The other two were both rolled and dismasted.

-Many experienced ocean sailors are of the belief that once it has got to sever gale conditions the crew should all be below deck, with the boat potentially sitting to a drogue or sea anchor from the bow and the hatches battened down.
+Many experienced ocean sailors are of the belief that once it has got into severe gale conditions the crew should all be below deck, with the boat potentially sitting to a drogue or sea anchor from the bow and the hatches battened down.
 Indeed, many of the injuries sustained during the 1979 Fastnet race were from people trying to helm or move around the boat.

 Drop an anchor

-If you have in the vicinity of a shallow water and you have no other option to escape the lee shore you can drop an anchor as a last resort.
+If you have in the vicinity of a shallow water, and you have no other option to escape the lee shore you can drop an anchor as a last resort.
 Requirement: 30 - 50 m of chain, plus nylon cable of the same length (or both longer).
-A cable of nylon is elastic and it is able to absorb the movements back and fort.
+A cable of nylon is elastic, and it is able to absorb the movements back and forth.

-My roadmap for cruising on modern 40ft performance boat
+My roadmap for cruising on a modern performance boat

 - Full sails